m3g/ComplexMixtures.jl/docs/src/contrib.md

 distance, it is natural to decompose that peak into the contributions of each type of solute or solvent atom to that peak.

-To obtain the atomic contributions of an atom or group of atoms, the `contributions` function is provided.
+To obtain the atomic contributions of an atom or group of atoms to the MDDF, the coordination number, or the site count at each distance, the `contributions` function is provided.
 For example, in a system composed of a protein and water, we would have defined the solute and solvent
 using: